4ms/stm32mp2-baremetal/README.md

 the card if the GUID is not set correctly.
 Also, TF-A will reject the FIP file if its partition does not have the expected GUID.

-I believe the partition names are important too, but I haven't verified this.

 # Build and install the bootloader